electron/remote/README.md

 A `NodeJS.Process` object.
 The `process` object in the main process.
 This is the same as `remote.getGlobal('process')` but is cached.

+# Overriding exposed objects

+Without filtering, `@electron/remote` will provide access to any JavaScript object that any renderer requests.
+In order to control what can be accessed, `@electron/remote` provides an opportunity to the app to return a custom result for any of `getGlobal`, `require`, `getCurrentWindow`, `getCurrentWebContents`, or any of the builtin module properties.

+The following events will be emitted first on the `app` Electron module, and then on the specific `WebContents` which requested the object.
+When emitted on the `app` module, the first parameter after the `Event` object will be the `WebContents` which originated the request.
+If any handler calls `preventDefault`, the request will be denied.
+If a `returnValue` parameter is set on the result, then that value will be returned to the renderer instead of the default.

+## Events

+### Event: 'remote-require'

+Returns:

+* `event` Event
+* `moduleName` String

+Emitted when `remote.require()` is called in the renderer process of `webContents`.
+Calling `event.preventDefault()` will prevent the module from being returned.
+Custom value can be returned by setting `event.returnValue`.

+### Event: 'remote-get-global'

+Returns:

+* `event` Event
+* `globalName` String

+Emitted when `remote.getGlobal()` is called in the renderer process of `webContents`.
+Calling `event.preventDefault()` will prevent the global from being returned.
+Custom value can be returned by setting `event.returnValue`.

+### Event: 'remote-get-builtin'

+Returns:

+* `event` Event
+* `moduleName` String

+Emitted when `remote.getBuiltin()` is called in the renderer process of `webContents`, including when a builtin module is accessed as a property (e.g.
+`require("@electron/remote").BrowserWindow`).
+Calling `event.preventDefault()` will prevent the module from being returned.
+Custom value can be returned by setting `event.returnValue`.

+### Event: 'remote-get-current-window'

+Returns:

+* `event` Event

+Emitted when `remote.getCurrentWindow()` is called in the renderer process of `webContents`.
+Calling `event.preventDefault()` will prevent the object from being returned.
+Custom value can be returned by setting `event.returnValue`.

+### Event: 'remote-get-current-web-contents'

+Returns:

+* `event` Event

+Emitted when `remote.getCurrentWebContents()` is called in the renderer process of `webContents`.
+Calling `event.preventDefault()` will prevent the object from being returned.
+Custom value can be returned by setting `event.returnValue`.

 [rmi]: https://en.wikipedia.org/wiki/Java_remote_method_invocation
 [enumerable-properties]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties
 [remote-considered-harmful]: https://medium.com/@nornagon/electrons-remote-module-considered-harmful-70d69500f31